Hollow Rock Access Area

 Just outside the boundaries of Duke Forest, this bluff along the north-facing side of the creek is located opposite a trail that offers one of the best views of rhododendron in bloom during the spring.
 The rhododendron slope has a forest canopy that features beech (Fagus grandifolia), white oak (Quercus alba), and northern red oak (Quercus rubra).

 Across the street, on the south side of Erwin Road, was the site, until 1999, of the Hollow Rock Store.
-The current owners of that site have protected their land with a conservation easement that will allow a future public trail to be established along New Hope Creek.
-That “bridge” trail will link Duke Forest trails north of Erwin Road to planned trails along a one-mile section of New Hope Creek south of Erwin Road, and eventually to trails further downstream in Durham County.
+The current owners of that site have protected their land with a conservation easement that has allowed a public trail to be established along New Hope Creek linking Duke Forest trails north of Erwin Road to the Hollow Rock Nature Park and eventually to trails further downstream in Durham County.

-In 2005, 43 acres of land near this site were saved from development and set aside for future acquisition by a local government coalition.
+In 2005, 43 acres of land near this site were saved from development and set aside for acquisition by a local government coalition.
 The purchase of that land from Duke University was completed on April 8, 2008.
-It will be part of the planned Hollow Rock Access Area.
+It is now part of the Hollow Rock Access Area.
 See below for links to news stories about this land conservation victory.
 Since then, another 30 acres have been acquired.

 On May 23, 2016, the 75-acre Hollow Rock Nature Park opened at the site, with two miles of hiking trails.
 It is located at 692 Erwin Road, just north of New Hope Creek.